jadhaddad01/offlineJavaDataBase/README.md

 <a name="tstx"></a>
 ## Test Examples
 For tests and examples of how to use the program, click [here](https://github.com/jadhaddad01/offlineJavaDataBase/wiki/Tests)

+<a name="rqrm"></a>
+## Requirements
+<a name="usrs"></a>
+### User Stories
+- As a government agency, we want personal information to be stored locally and encrypted so that only we can see the data.
+- As an IT support in that government agency, I want information on what the program is doing and if a certain area of the program fails, to know where to be able troubleshoot the program easily.
+- As a government agency supervisor, I want to be able to change the password so that I have control over the program.
+<a name="uscs"></a>
+### Use Cases
+- All external data has to be encrypted and can only be decrypted inside the program.
+- A password protects for unintended decryption and can be changed.
+- If the external files such as the data and pass files are erased or are deleted, the program should troubleshoot and create new ones and restore them if possible.
+- The UI should be easily readable and understood.

 <a name="arch"></a>
 ## Architecture